life-itself/developmentalspaces.org/content/Deep Springs.md

 contributors: Matthew McCarthy, Boaz Feldman
 ---

-## Description

 Deep Springs College is a unique institution of higher learning.
 The educational program is built upon three pillars: academics, student self-government, and manual labor.
 The school is located forty miles from Bishop, California on an isolated cattle ranch in Deep Springs Valley.

-Between twelve and fifteen students are admitted each year.
-Each receives a full scholarship; the college covers the costs of tuition, room, and board for every student offered admission.
-In exchange, Deep Springs students are expected to dedicate themselves to lives of service to humanity.

 ## Vision